axibase/atsd/rule-engine/functions-text.md

 ```
 Removes part of the string `s` that starts with the last occurrence of the given substring `p`.

+If the parameter string `p` is not found or is a 0-length string, it will return the original string `s` unchanged.

 Example:

 ```javascript